Lolliedieb/lolMiner-releases/README.md

 ## Recent Changelog:

+### lolMiner 1.28

+- Significantly improved / speed up DAG repair function.
+The miner now should produce a valid DAG also at high overclock.
+- Emergency temperature stop (--tmode, --tstart, --stop) now also working for Nvidia GPUs using CUDA.

+_Fixes_

+- Zombie mode GPUs no longer crash during DAG verify.
+- When one Nvidia GPU stops because of a recoverable error (e.g. not enough memory for DAG or temperature limit reached), this will no longer crash all other Nvidia GPUs.
+- The parameter --disbale-dag-verify was not working for OpenCL fired cards.
+Not it does.
+- Fixed overzealous reconnection on Ethash connections when not receiving new work within 30 seconds (now limit is 150 seconds).
+This caused problems, especially on ETC+ZIL.

 ### lolMiner 1.27

 - Added verify routine for Ethash dag epochs 400 to 450.
 In case the miner will detect defect entries, the CPU will try to fix this.
 Mining will be paused until the repair is completed.
 Use --disable-dag-verify to disable the verify & repair mechanism routine.